Thursday, May 23, 2019

 2019 Mar 2, Day Trip Wings to Soar Wheeler Wildlife Refuge & Senior Prom Pictures

-I was there to see Wings to Soar rescued Birds of Prey.
+I was there to see Wings to Soar rescue Birds of Prey.

 I stopped at Aldi's in Athens and bought a few groceries.

-He talked about TVA, Rogersville, Dams, the weather, climate, fish, and the game of Alabama.
+He discussed TVA, Rogersville, Dams, the weather, climate, fish, and the Alabama game.

 Ate supper and went to bed.